postsharp/Metalama.Documentation/conceptual/Aspects/advising/introducing-members.md

 ---
 # Introducing Members

-In <xref:overriding-members,> you have learned how to override the implementation of existing type members.
+In <xref:overriding-members>, you have learned how to override the implementation of existing type members.
 In this article, you will learn how to add new members to an existing type.

 You can currently add the following kinds of members: